Ebow makes room for brands in the digital space | Business Post

 “With all of the companies we work with, we manage their reputation across numerous channels.”

-Grenelle started his career in the advertising industry in the 1980s, working [in Dublin as a graphic designer?].
+Grennelle started his career in the advertising industry in the 1980s, his work has been included in design shows in London’s Design Museum and he is the Irish winner of a prestigious D&AD pencil.

 “Back then, there was this clear distinction in the sector between design and advertising.
 Advertising was viewed as the 'Premier League' and design was the 'B League’.
 Later on, when web design became part of the equation, it was regarded as less important again,” he said.